zhiweigu2000/Job-finding/README.md

 Binary search: 1, 69, 702

+Divide from the middle, move left or right pointer

 Divide and Conquer: 53, 153, 154, 169, 347, 912, 973

 Trees: 226, 235, 236, 257, 341, 1448

+Greedy: 605

+Assume all can be completed, when finish 1, minus 1